A Possible Discovery of the Optical Counterpart of the X-ray source NuSTAR J053449+2126.0: Observations, data analyses and results

+The instrumental magnitudes of all candidates considered as possible optical counterparts were determined using the point spread function (PSF) method.
+The aperture was set to 6 arcseconds to normalize the PSF.
+Observed standard stars were used to convert their instrumental brightnesses into brightnesses in the standard photometric system.
+Magnitude values for each source were obtained in the Vega system.

-We searched for an optical counterpart of J0534 centered on the X-ray coordinates using the filters (see Table \ref{Table1}).
-The source, which emerged as a faint source on March 25, 2022, was clearly resolved when it was observed again on December 20, 2022.
-This indicates that the optical brightness of J0534 changes over time.
-We listed the magnitudes obtained from the reduced images in Table \ref{Table1}.
+We searched for a possible optical counterpart of J0534 centred on the X-ray coordinates and detected it at $\alpha$=05$^{\rm h}$:34$^{\rm m}$:49$^{\rm s}$.60, $\delta$=$\ang[angle-symbol-over-decimal]{+21;26;01.64}$.
+The source emerged as a faint source on March 25, 2022; however, it was also observed again on December 20, 2022.
+Table 1 shows that the B-magnitude on March 25 was 21.32, and on December 20, it was 19.84.
+So, between these two dates, it exhibited a change of 1.48 magnitudes in brightness.
+This represents a significant change, being close to a factor of 4, between these two dates.
+Such pronounced variability in magnitude is characteristic of AGN and quasars and is a notable feature of our findings.
+Stars usually do not show such large brightness variations.

 We present the $B$, $V$, $R$, and $I$ images of J0534 with the {\it NuSTAR} (ObsID:10610035001) full band X-ray image in Fig. \ref{figure1}.
-The yellow circle has a radius of 8 arcsec.
-As seen in Fig. \ref{figure1}, we discovered the optical counterpart of J0534 for the first time.
+As seen in Fig. \ref{figure1}, we detected the possible optical counterpart of J0534 for the first time.